wurstscript/WurstScript/manual.md

 		a.printOut()
 		// this will print "I'm B", even though it's a type A variable

+### Example 2

+    Class A
+        string name

+        construct(string name)
+            this.name = name

+        function printName()
+            print("Instance of A named: " + name )

+    Class B extends A

+        construct(string name)
+            super(name)

+        override function printName()
+            print("Instance of B named: " + name )

+    init
+        A a = new B("first") // This works because B extends A a.printName() // This will print "Instance of B named: first", because a is an Instance of B.

+This is especially usefull when iterating through ClassInstances of the same supertype, meaning you don't have to cast the instance to it's proper subtype.

 ## instanceof

 If you want to typecast a classinstance, remember it can only be cast to an int, or a sub/super- class.